Top 25 Films of the 2010s: Part 2

 Did you catch all that?
 Don’t worry if you can’t keep it straight because part of the fun of Inception is letting yourself get lost in its many, many layers.
 It’s hard to be sure if you’re in a dream or reality through most of the film, an experience that mirrors what protagonist Dom Cobb (a typically excellent Leonardo DiCaprio) is feeling.
 This makes the film both frustrating and endlessly rewatchable, as there are always more details to absorb.

 The effects are astounding (that folding city!), the storytelling is brilliant, and the acting is on point.
 It all culminates in a stunner of an ending that will keep audiences talking forever.
-Even in a virtually spotless filmography, Inception feels like Nolan’s crowning achievement.

 The Irishman (Martin Scorcese)